joseph-a-levine/authoring/_older/october_2024.md

 ### Grrr transformers

-I got really annoyed at transformers this month.
+Two weeks ago, I got a sudden urge to understand how [transformers](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)) worked.
+This was directly caused by learning how [the other kind of transformer](https://en.wikipedia.org/wiki/Transformer) works — it was intolerable to me that I understand the technology which revolutionized the 1890s and not the technology shaping the world today.
+If that sounds like a dumb reason to spend 50 hours reading machine learning papers and relearning a programming language, well, it is.{% sidenote "karpto-id" "I was learning about electricial transformers" %}

-I've used ChatGPT since it has been available.
-I work in a building with the Center for the Governance of AI.
-Nick Bostrom is there, sometimes.
-I'm one or two phone calls away from the authors of papers even you have heard of.
-My girlfriend does AI governance stuff.
-And yet my curiosity never showed up.
+It's surprising that my curiosity about AI had never showed up.
+I've used ChatGPT since December 2022.{% sidenote "furthtu-id" "Going even further back, I first thought deeply about AI (as deeply as 19 year old me could) in 2015, evidenced by an email I sent to a girl I had a crush on.
+QUOTE." %} I work in a building with the Center for the Governance of AI.
+Nick Bostrom is there sometimes.
+I'm one or two phone calls away from the authors of papers (and models) any of you have heard of.
+My girlfriend does really cool AI stuff.
+And I never had any  motivation to figure out what was going on.

+Of course, the problem with wanting to learn how transformers work is that *no one* understands how they work: there are a bunch of very smart people at Google and Anthropic etc. working on mechanistic interpretability who want to know this much more than I do.{% sidenote "mechi-id" "I'm being facetious: mechanistic interpretability seeks to understand models made up of transformers, not the transformers themselves.
+But that's what I want, too." %} But the building blocks, the math bits, are out there for the understanding.

+I now understand transformers to the point where I've manually coded a few small models, including GPT-2, and I have no great insight.
+If you want my curriculum, it's in this sidenote.{% sidenote "sidenote-id" "This is a random sidenote" %}

 In the second year of my PhD, I took a course by Max Kasy called Applications of Machine Learning, or something.
 It was very much a "classical" machine learning course — the last week was on LLMs, and because we were running behind, that was compressed.